-Developmentally appropriate challenges—memory mapping, ballroom dancing, arthropod studies, Shakespeare performances, and more—encourage students to try new things.
+Developmentally appropriate challenges—memory mapping, African dance, arthropod studies, Shakespeare performances, electrical engineering, and more—encourage students to try new things.
 In the Adventure Center, the high ropes course and climbing wall challenge kids to stretch beyond their comfort zones and set lofty goals for themselves—literally and figuratively!
-The high beam is a graduation capstone experience reserved for Grade 6 students.
+The high beam is a special graduation capstone experience reserved for Grade 6 students.

 Nine specialist subject areas are an exciting part of everyday life at Forsyth: